-There are a few different kinds of guns that you can use for painting cars, so let’s discuss the requirements of each type.
+There are a few different air compressors sizes that you can use, so let’s discuss the requirements of each type.
 This will help you get a better idea of the model you should choose to get the job done the right way.

 Overall, you don’t want to go lower than 10 gallons, unless you are doing airbrushing artwork on your vehicle.
 These guns require a lot less pressure and air, so you can go with a compact unit instead.

 In the end, this process is somewhat complicated, which means that there can be a wide range of issues that you encounter on the job.
 Although we can’t discuss every problem that comes with painting cars, here How to Fix common issues with air compressors and spray guns are some situations that you will likely find yourself in from time to time.